aweymo-ui/python_obsidian/content/8_appendix.md

 ## OCR Alternatives

-- Although it falls out of bounds of the no cost parameters of this presentation, I prefer the [Nitro PDF Pro](https://setapp.com/apps/nitro-pdf-pro) application which is available at a reasonable subscription price under the SetApp platform.
+- Although it falls out of bounds of the no cost parameters of this presentation, I prefer the [Nitro PDF Pro](https://setapp.com/apps/nitro-pdf-pro){:target="_blank" rel="noopener"} application which is available at a reasonable subscription price under the SetApp platform.
 In addition to having a more intuitive interface, it has better capabilities for both OCR, editing PDFs and concatenation
 - Also, it is very possible to build your own OCR Python tool with the open source Tesseract OCR engine, although the latest updates are not available for all platforms so I omitted the option for this study

 <div class="symbol-container">